 Canadian producers and service companies have seen a continuum of opportunity in recent years and are at the forefront of the oil and gas industry.
 Haywood's universe of coverage ranges from small to large-cap companies and includes oil and gas trusts.
 Our research team seeks to identify undervalued or high-growth potential companies that have strong management structures.

-Companies we follow in the Oil and Gas sector
+Companies we follow in the Energy sector

 Haywood’s Technology team seeks to identify technology companies that feature innovative technology, unique value propositions, high growth potential and experienced management teams.
 We believe the technology sector serves an important role in building the Canadian and global economies.
 Our goal is to provide the investment community with exposure to competitive, knowledge-based companies.
 Our specific areas of focus within the Canadian technology industry include enterprise software and services, communications, hardware, Internet, healthcare IT, and financial technology.